StarTalk Radio - Einstein’s Genius with Ron Howard

 No, I absolutely believe that minds are unique,

-which is why it's frustrating that we do in science
+which is why it's frustrating that we do,

 That's right, and all minds are different.